noneXved/noneXved/README.md

 📖 Books that I recommend

 Clean Code by Robert C. Martin
+Code Complete: A Practical Handbook of Software Construction, Second Edition by Steve McConnell

 I'm currently reading "The Pragmatic Programmer: From Journeyman to Master" by Andrew Hunt, David Thomas